sckott/scott/vita.md

 Programming
 ------------
-* R >> I have developed R software for 8 years, for research projects, and as packages (see them [on GitHub](https://github.com/sckott)).
-I co-founded a developer collective to make R software tools for scientists called rOpenSci ([http://ropensci.org/](http://ropensci.org/)).
+* R >> I have developed R software for 11 years, for research projects, and as packages (see them [on GitHub](https://github.com/sckott)).
+I co-founded a developer collective to make R software tools for scientists called rOpenSci ([https://ropensci.org/](https://ropensci.org/)).
-* Python >> I have programmed in Python for 2 years, and am relatively comfortable throughtout the language, having used it for a variety of simulations.
+* Python >> I have programmed in Python for 4 years, and am relatively comfortable throughtout the language, having used it for a variety of simulations, and maintain 3 python libraries on pypi.
-* Ruby >> I have picked up Ruby in the last year as well, and am getting more comfortable (e.g. a) I have deployed [an app to Heroku](http://rodash.herokuapp.com/roapi) to monitor the many web APIs that we at rOpenSci consume, and b) I wrote a tiny gem to get Bibtex style references by inputting a DOI [here](https://github.com/sckott/doiref)).
+* Ruby >> I have programmed in Ruby for about 3 years.
+I have deployed [an app to Heroku](http://rodash.herokuapp.com/roapi) to monitor the many web APIs that we at rOpenSci consume, and b) I wrote a tiny gem to get Bibtex style references by inputting a DOI [here](https://github.com/sckott/doiref)), and I write many RESTful APIs in Ruby Sinatra.
+I have 5 gems on Rubygems.
 * HTML/CSS >> I use HTML often for my own website and blog, and occasionally customize CSS.
 * Databases >> I am familiar with and use many databases, including SQL (MySQL, SQLite, PostgreSQL) and NoSQL (CouchDB).
 I am also  familiar with Elasticsearch and Solr, and have created R clients for both of them.

 Work Experience
 ------------
 * 2011-pres rOpenSci: co-founded developer collective to make R (#rstats) packages to facilitate use of open source journals and data sets.
-[Website](http://ropensci.org/); [Code](https://github.com/ropensci).  rOpenSci is now housed within UC Berkeley.
+[Website](https://ropensci.org/); [Code](https://github.com/ropensci).  rOpenSci is now housed within UC Berkeley.

 Publications
 ------------